 HOW DO I LOCATE VACANT PROPERTIES AND THEIR OWNERS (IN ORANGE COUNTY, CA)?

 We don't know of a foolproof way to locate vacant properties.
-A determined owner can do many things to make a house look occupied.
+Perhaps you will be lucky and live in a city that has a good reliable database of such properties.
+But a determined owner can do many things to make a house look occupied.
 Unless you have some unusually good access to utility disconnection information or something, you're probably going to need to find vacant homes the old-fashioned way: drive around looking for the signs.

 What are the typical signs of a vacant home?
 It could be anything from the lawn not being mowed, to multiple flyers stuck in the door, windows boarded up, no curtains or blinds, the same junk mail sticking out of the mailbox day after day.

 Smarter owners will have someone nearby looking out for these things, so it will be more difficult to determine if the home is truly vacant or if someone is temporarily away.
 In these cases, you may be able to ask neighbors, although perhaps in suburbia, people are going to be more protective of their former neighbors than of you.

 A house listed for sale with a real estate agent will be the exception.
 Often the agent thinks that if the house looks vacant, it will attract more visits from people who want to move quickly.